 Outdoor activities offered by Center Parcs vary from adventure golf and nature walks to high adrenaline activities such as high ropes, tree trekking and zip wires.
-All villages have a lake which offers a wide range of water sports and boats for hire.
-In 2014, Sherwood started offering electric boats for hire and these were introduced to all other villages during 2015.
-All villages also provide access to boathouses and beaches, where paddle boats and activities such as canoeing and sailing are on offer.
-All the villages have an outdoor activity centre providing activities such as Segways[®], archery, quad biking and laser combat.
-Sherwood and Whinfell also have nature centres which allow guests to learn about the village's wildlife as well as provide activities such as falconry, woodland walks and educational tours.
+All villages have a lake which offers a wide range of water sports and boats for hire, including electric boats.
+All villages also provide access to a boathouse and beach, where paddle boats and activities such as canoeing and sailing are on offer.
+All the villages have an outdoor activity centre providing activities such as Segways®, archery, quad biking and laser combat.
+Sherwood Forest and Whinfell Forest also have nature centres which allow guests to learn about the village's wildlife as well as provide activities such as falconry, woodland walks and educational tours.
 Center Parcs also offers festive-themed activities from November through the Christmas period as villages are transformed into "Winter Wonderland".
 Center Parcs' focus on capacity management has enabled extra sessions for guests, further increasing profitability.
-New outdoor activities recently introduced include electric boats, mini tree trekking for younger children, woodland wheelers, off road explorers and mini captain's adventure.
+New outdoor activities recently introduced include mini tree trekking for younger children, woodland wheelers, off road explorers, a vertical drop challenge "The Drop", an inflatable "Aqua Parc" and "Mini Captain's Adventure".